Polynomial bounds for surfaces in cusped 3-manifolds: Bounds for isotopy classes of subsurfaces

 \subsection{Surfaces in thickened tori and solid tori}

 The following is stated by Przytycki~\cite[Theorem~2.3 and Corollary~2.5]{Przytycki}.

 \begin{theorem} Let $F$ be a properly embedded incompressible surface in $T^2\times I$ that is not a boundary parallel disk.
-Then either \begin{enumerate} \item $F$ is isotopic to an annulus of type $(\gamma)\times I$ for a nontrivial simple closed curve $\gamma$ in $T^2$, or \item $F$ is an annulus or torus parallel to the boundary, or \item $F$ is isotopic to a nonorientable surface uniquely determined by two different slopes, one on $T^2\times\{0\}$ and one on $T^2\times\{1\}$. \end{enumerate} \end{theorem}
+Then $F$ is isotopic to either \begin{enumerate} \item an annulus $(\gamma)\times I$, for $\gamma\subset T^2$ a nontrivial simple closed curve, or \item an annulus or torus parallel to the boundary, or \item a nonorientable surface that is uniquely determined by two different slopes, one on $T^2\times\{0\}$ and one on $T^2\times\{1\}$. \end{enumerate} \end{theorem}

 \begin{remark} It is stated in \cite{Przytycki} that these results follow from work of Bredon and Wood~\cite{BredonWood} and Rubinstein~\cite{Rubinstein:OneSided} on surfaces in lens spaces.
 While indeed similar proof techniques can be used, Theorem~\ref{Thm:ThickenedTorusSfces} is not stated in that form in those papers.
 Similarly, more recent unpublished work of Bartolini~\cite{Bartolini:OneSided} gives an alternative proof of uniqueness of the surfaces in \refthm{ThickenedTorusSfces}~(3).
 However again the fact we need, that all such surfaces in these 3-manifolds have this form, is not stated in that paper.
 Thus we outline the proof in the Appendix (Section~\ref{Sec:Appendix}) for completeness. \end{remark}